Rapt, thrown upward, undone,

 In ecstatic vision seeking vital clue,

-I journeyed on the well-known path;
+I journeyed on a well-known path.

-Great gold-winged goddess, chariot-driven,
+Great gold-winged goddess, chariot-driving,

-More splendid far than Cyprian glory
+More splendid than any Cyprian glory

-On sands made manifest to Anchises' son.
+On sands made manifest to mortal man.

 And, speaking, said to my dreaming ears:

-Two ways lie before you; one is true, one appears,
+Two ways lie before you; one is true, one appears.

-Both gated, and above the former
+Both are gated, and above the former

 The message of the gods shines forth